Thailand With Autistic Children

 There are no unusual vaccination requirements for most UK travellers visiting Thailand, but always check current NHS guidance before travelling to South East Asia.
 Ensure routine UK vaccinations are up to date.

 Typically, anywhere you travel outside of the UK will require you to have the standard vaccines recommended for life in the UK.
-The most reliable source for up-to-date travel vaccination guidance is the FitForTravel by the NHS (which has now retired and is integrated into the standard NHS Inform website and the Travel Pro website).
+The most reliable source for up-to-date travel vaccination guidance is the FitForTravel by the NHS Inform website and the Travel Pro website.

 The local currency is the Thai Baht (THB).
 Thailand is increasingly card-friendly in shopping centres, hotels and larger restaurants, but cash is still essential for markets, small shops and transport.